trungphan9x/trungphan9x.github.io/lab3/README.md

 }
 ```

-## Exercise 2: Menu
-To complete this experiment, I add the following CSS elements.
+## Exercise 2/ Menu: To complete this experiment, I add the following CSS elements.
 I utilize 'display: inline' in particular to adjust the location of li.
 ```css
 ul {
   background-color: red;